JPac45/Creating-VMs-within-Azure/README.md

 <p>
 <b>

-- Click Resource Groups
 - Click Create
+- Click Virtual Machines
-- Name Resource Group and Select a Region
+- Choose an existing Resource Group that you previously created
+- Give the VM a name
+- Select the region (it should be the same as the resource group)
+- Select Windows 10 under Image
 - Click Review + Create
 - Click Create once validation is passed
 Resource Group is successfully created.</b>